Rudy Lai

 1 updates

-FedEx introduced its first AI-powered sorting robot in Asia-Pacific, featuring barcode scanning and precision package handling to improve sorting efficiency.
+FedEx launched its first AI-powered sorting robot in Asia-Pacific hubs, equipped with barcode scanning and package gripping technologies to improve sorting efficiency.